Boakye502/Maven-Toys-Dashboard-Power-BI/README.md

 ![](TOYS_SHOP_PICTURE.jpg)

 ## INTRODUCTION
 This Project provides a brief overview of Maven Toys Sales data dashboard that includes its purpose and targets.
-The project is answers crucial questions and help the company make data driven decisions.
+The project answers crucial questions and help the company make data-driven decisions.

-**_Disclaimer_** : Datasets is just a dummy dataset to demonstrate capababilities of Microsoft Power BI, It doesnt demonstrate any company. 🏃
+**_Disclaimer_** : Datasets is just a dummy dataset to demonstrate the capababilities of Microsoft Power BI, It does not demonstrate any company. 🏃

 ## PROBLEM STATEMENT
 1. Which store location has the highest revenue?